 If you fly into Zurich (or arrive in Zurich via trains/bus, head to the Rhine Falls first.
 The biggest waterfall in Europe is about an hour’s drive (or train ride) from Zurich.
 It is located near the German border, and it is a great experience to get so close to this powerful waterfall.

-Whether you get to the platform or do a boat ride, the waterfall is one of the best places to see if you have a week in Switzerland.
+Whether you get to the platform or do a boat ride, the waterfall is one of the best places to see if you have 10 days in Switzerland.

 Zurich – 1 Day